peilun-he/PDSim/README.md

 scope of PDSim.
 Therefore, we will not delve into the details here.
 However, if you are interested, you can refer to the works of Ames et al. (2020), Cortazar et al. (2019), Cortazar and Naranjo (2016), Kleisinger-Yu et al. (2020), and Sørensen (2002) for further insights.
-The estimated futures by the Schwartz Smith model and the polynomial diffusion model are represented by the solid and dashed red lines, respectively.
+The estimated futures by the Schwartz-Smith model and the polynomial diffusion model are represented by the solid and dashed red lines, respectively.
 Subsequently, we utilised the estimated parameters to simulate 1000 sample paths.
-In the generated plot, blue curves depict the Schwartz Smith model, while green curves represent the polynomial diffusion model.
+In the generated plot, blue curves depict the Schwartz-Smith model, while green curves represent the polynomial diffusion model.
-We utilized the following parameter values to simulate data from the Schwartz Smith model: $\kappa = 0.8235$, $\gamma = 0.1040$, $\mu_{\xi} = 0.3635$, $\sigma_{\chi} = 0.9284$, $\sigma_{\xi} = 0.3103$, $\rho = 0.4114$,
+We utilized the following parameter values to simulate data from the Schwartz-Smith model: $\kappa = 0.8235$, $\gamma = 0.1040$, $\mu_{\xi} = 0.3635$, $\sigma_{\chi} = 0.9284$, $\sigma_{\xi} = 0.3103$, $\rho = 0.4114$,
 $\lambda_{\chi} = 0.6553$, $\lambda_{\xi} = -0.1274$, $\sigma_1 = 0.0199$,
 $\chi_0 = -0.5046$ and $\xi_0 = 4.4163$.
 For the polynomial diffusion model,